-6.7 The Council will require the provision of children's play equipment or facilities to reflect the scale and nature of the development.
+- 6.7 The Council will require the provision of children's play equipment or facilities to reflect the scale and nature of the development.
 This should be provided on site, on a pro rata basis according to the number of child bed spaces provided by the development.
-To reflect the demography of the Borough this will be calculated as follows:-

-- It will be assumed that 25% of two bedroom properties will contain one child, the calculation will therefore be the number of two bedroom units provided divided by four. - For units with three or more bedrooms child spaces will be calculated to be the number of bedrooms in the unit minus 1.75.
+To reflect the demography of the Borough this will be calculated as follows:- - It will be assumed that 25% of two bedroom properties will contain one child, the calculation will therefore be the number of two bedroom units provided divided by four. - For units with three or more bedrooms child spaces will be calculated to be the number of bedrooms in the unit minus 1.75.

-Provision In Non-Residential Development
+Provision in Non-Residential Development

-- 6.8 The Council recognises that commercial development generates potential demand for additional opportunities for participation in leisure activities during lunch time or after work, which differ from residential demand.
+- 6.8 The Council recognises that commercial development (larger scale shops, larger scale offices and larger scale industrial development) generates potential demand for additional opportunities for participation in leisure activities during lunch time or after work, which differ from residential demand.
+This aspect is supported in PPG17 guidance (see SPD paragraph 3.14).
 This can range from gyms and swimming halls to small scale landscaped areas. - 6.9 To cater for this change in recreation pattern, the Council will encourage the provision of sport and recreation facilities in conjunction with commercial development. - 6.10 The calculation for demand for sport facilities is traditionally based on residents, i.e. facilities per 1000 population.
 There are no standards identified for employees or customers as yet.
-In the absence of national guidance, the Council estimates that demand per person for recreation facilities in non-residential development will be a third of the requirements established for residential development. - 6.11 The Council considers it reasonable to encourage these contributions from commercial development above a certain size, estimated to generate 50 potential users per day, including employees and other occupants. - 6.12 The criteria for calculating the costing for such sport and recreation facilities cannot be determined in a fixed formula but will be established by the Council in negotiation with the developer.
-Calculation for construction and maintenance cost will be based on the capital and revenue cost of similar facilities already in existence. - 6.13 With regards to commuted sums, the use of a ring-fenced pools and maintenance will be as for residential development.
-Facilities should be located within reasonable proximity of the development and the proposed locations for these will be as defined by the objective assessment process set out in Appendix B and under Section 8 of this SPD.
+In the absence of national guidance, the Council estimates that demand per person for recreation facilities in non-residential development will be a third of the requirements established for residential development. - 6.11 The Council considers it reasonable to encourage these contributions from commercial development above a certain size, estimated to generate 50 potential users per day, including employees and other occupants.

+- 6.12 The criteria for calculating the costing for such sport and recreation facilities cannot be determined in a fixed formula but will be established by the Council in negotiation with the developer.
+Calculation for construction and maintenance cost will be based on the capital and revenue cost of similar facilities already in existence. - 6.13 With regards to commuted sums, the use of ring-fenced pools and maintenance will be as for residential development.
+Facilities should be located within reasonable proximity of the development and the proposed locations for these will be as defined by the objective assessment process set out in Appendix 1 and under Section 8 of this SPD.